harishanmugaraja/fbprophetbudgetdemo/README.md

 ### Instructions
 Edit the csvgen.py file to create a new expenses.csv file

-make sure to open the prophet.ipynb with jupyter notebooks to visualize with plotly
+Make sure to open the prophet.ipynb file with jupyter notebooks to visualize with plotly